History of Belgium in Timeline

 January 2021: Belgian Population Origin Figures

-According to Statbel's figures released in January 2021, 67.3% of the Belgian population was of ethnic Belgian origin, while 32.7% were of foreign origin or nationality.
+According to figures released by Statbel as of January 2021, 67.3% of the Belgian population was of ethnic Belgian origin, while 32.7% were of foreign origin or nationality.
+Furthermore, 20.3% of those with a foreign nationality or ethnic group originated from neighboring countries.

 2022: Remco Evenepoel World Champion